QuiltMC/rfcs/rfc/1-rfc-process.md

-To help resolve this problem, the Quilt project follows an RFC (Request For Comments) process for any major changes to the Quilt project, including changes to the loader, the API, the governance structure, community guidelines, or even the RFC process itself.
+To help resolve this problem, the Quilt project follows an RFC (Request For Comments) process for any major changes to the Quilt project, including changes to the loader, the standard library, the governance structure, community guidelines, or even the RFC process itself.
 This document gives an outline of how that RFC process works and explains how contributors should submit their RFCs to the project.